Prepare for the spooky season and get into a Halloween mood with a ghost tour of one of America’s most haunted towns, Harpers Ferry, West Virginia.

 Harpers Ferry Ghost Tour

 The Harpers Ferry ghost tour is considered the oldest ghost tour in America, boasting an incredible 52 years of ghost-spotting.
-The approximately two-hour walking tour is put on by O’ Be JoyFull Historical Tours and takes visitors around the historic Lower Town of Harpers Ferry to stop at numerous haunted sites.
+The approximately two-hour walking tour is put on by O’ Be JoyFull Historical Tours is voted #2 tour in Harpers Ferry on Tripadvisor and takes visitors around the historic Lower Town of Harpers Ferry to stop at numerous haunted sites.
 This section of Harpers Ferry is said to be more haunted than others, so it only makes sense that the tour begins there.

 At each site, your experienced guide educates you on the history and legends of the town through storytelling that’s sure to make your spine tingle.

-Starting at 8 P.M. sharp, your tour begins when you meet your tour guide at the piazza of St. Peter’s Roman Catholic Church, which also happens to be the home of one of the ghosts you will learn about.
-You will walk about 14 blocks during this tour, some of which is uphill, so comfortable shoes are recommended.
+Starting at 8 P.M. sharp, your adventure begins when you meet your tour guide at the piazza of St. Peter’s Roman Catholic Church, which also happens to be the home of one of the ghosts you will learn about.
+You will walk about 14 blocks during this tour, some of which are uphill, so comfortable shoes are recommended.

 Those who love history, the supernatural, and good old-fashioned spooky stories will love an evening learning about the ghosts of Harpers Ferry.
 It is a great way to prepare for Halloween while you are on vacation in beautiful West Virginia.